Projects

 Prof. Dr. Roel Jonkers (University of Groningen, r.jonkers@rug.nl)

-The objective of the current project is to examine a rather neglected effect – the effect of time/cognitive load during syntactic and phonological processing both in Individuals with aphasia (IWA) and language neurotypical adults.
+The objective of the current project is to examine a rather neglected effect – the effect of time/cognitive load during syntactic and phonological processing both in individuals with aphasia (IWA) and language neurotypical adults.
 IWA often encounter difficulties in language processing and previous studies have shown that deficits can occur in different language domains, e.g., syntax and phonology.
 In the domain of syntax, processing deficits have been described as impaired comprehension of sentences with a non-canonical word order.
 In the domain of phonology, impaired comprehension of sentences with phonological load was observed for individuals with phonological working memory limitations.
 Various effects on language processing were also examined, such as the effect of morphological cues on comprehension of non-canonical sentences, and the effect of sentence length on comprehension of sentences with phonological load.
 Similar limitations, though much less pronounced, have also been observed in elderly neurotypical adults.

 The project will investigate the effect of time/cognitive load by conducting two experiments focusing on syntactic and phonological processing in IWA with syntactic deficits and/or limited phonological working memory and neurotypical adults.
 Different sentence types will be used in a sentence-picture matching task and long vs. short sentences in a rhyme judgement task.
 In order to capture the effect of time/cognitive load, sentences will be presented in two conditions: (1) a self-paced listening condition (SPL), in which the sentences are divided into constituents and the participant is required to press a button in order to hear the next constituent, and (2) a regular listening condition, in which sentences are presented at a normal speech rate.
 The effect of time/cognitive load will be operationalized in terms of accuracy, reaction times and listening times.
 In order to measure the cognitive load we will investigate to what extent neural resources are used to perform a language task by using methods such as Pupillometry and possibly also the Brain Engagement Index (BEI).